UK-Generations-Study/Schema_and_Derivation_Utils/README.md

 After restructuring, pseudo_anon_utils takes the raw schema and:

 - inserts new derived date fields
 - removes raw date components and PII fields
 - replaces `StudyID` with `R0_TCode`

 The result is the pseudo-anonymised schema, which is what we validate the final output against.

+**9.2.e.
+Raw derivation inside the TRE**

+A small set of entry variables is derived separate to the main ETL run, also within the TRE:

+These variables are written to RawDerivedVariables.json and then treated as part of the "processed-raw" inputs to the questionnaire ETL.
+The underlying identifying dates (`ADOB`, `EventDate`) and the `Random` offset never leave the TRE.
+More details on how the variables are derived are in the schema, `RawDerivedVariables_Schema.json`.

 ## 9.3.
 Validation process